robotology/gym-ignition/README.md

 - Support of distributed simulations
 - Well maintained and packaged
 - [Ignition Fuel](https://app.ignitionrobotics.org/dashboard) database to download models and worlds

+Our **Gazebo ScenarI/O** component provides Python bindings of the simulator that are comparable to other popular solutions like [pybullet](https://github.com/bulletphysics/bullet3) and [mujoco-py](https://github.com/openai/mujoco-py).

 ### Features